TheHive-Project/CortexDocs/analyzer_requirements.md

 ### HIBP
 Check email addresses against [Have I Been Pwned](https://haveibeenpwned.com).

-The analyzer comes in only one flavor. **HIBP_Query**
+The analyzer comes in only one flavor called **HIBP_Query**.

 #### Requirements
-This comes with an optional parameter to include unverified breaches within search result.
+The analyzer comes with an optional parameter to include unverified breaches within search results.
+If you do not want to include the optional parameter, the analyzer can be used out of the box.

 ### Hippocampe
 Query threat feeds through [Hippocampe](https://github.com/TheHive-Project/Hippocampe),